 Career Opportunities/Collateral Duties within the Police Services Bureau:

 |SWAT Team||Juvenile Detective||Firearms Instructor||Marine Patrol|

 |Dive Team||Traffic Enforcement||Civil Section||Training Officer|

 And many more!

-Deputies are able to compete for the rank of sergeant when they reach Level IV status (usually after four years of service) and have their Idaho Intermediate POST certification.
-The selection process typically includes written examinations, and professional assessment, and an oral board interview.
+Deputies are able to compete for the rank of sergeant when they have their Idaho Intermediate POST certificate or Level II Detention Officer certification.
+The selection process typically includes written exercises, peer survey, a professional assessment, and an oral board interview.

 Lateral Transfer Wage Information

 While the selection process is the same for non-certified applicants, those transferring from other law enforcement agencies may receive a higher wage upon employment.
 View our wages plan.

 - Level II = Currently POST certified with two years full-time field experience as a certified Peace Officer.